se-edu/learningresources/contents/performance/WebPerformance.md

 - Test your site under various network conditions with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network/network-conditions).
 This is helpful to get a feel for how the site feels for users on slower devices during the development process.
 - Audit web performance using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 This provides many useful metrics for understanding the performance of your site and identifying performance bottlenecks under controlled conditions.
 - Collect [user-centric performance metrics](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics).
 This helps you to monitor how your application actually performs in a real-world scenario, and how your site performance relates to other user engagement metrics.
+- Use [WebPageTest](https://www.webpagetest.org/) to test the performance of your website from multiple locations around the world at real consumer connection speeds.
+This provides real-world performance indicators that is especially useful if the target audience of your site resides in a different region.

 ## Additional Resources